 You can have the implant fitted straight after giving birth, or after having an abortion or miscarriage.

-It won’t hurt to it it.
-Your doctor or nurse will get you to lie down and inject you with a local anaesthetic to numb the part of your upper arm where the implant will be inserted.
+Your doctor or nurse will get you to lie down and inject the skin of the inside of your upper arm with a local anaesthetic.
+This numbs the part of your upper arm where the implant will be inserted.
 They use an applicator like pencil to put it in your arm – it only takes a few minutes to insert and feels similar to having an injection.
 You won’t need any stitches.